Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/applications/buttons.md

     Handle returned from `Button_Create`

 ### `Button_Hide`
-Hides the button and disabled it, so it's no longer responding to the mouse.
+Hides the button and disables it, so it is no longer responding to the mouse.
 ```dae
 func void Button_Hide(var int hndl)
 ```